dagrawa2/ssb_detection_ising/README.md

     python generate_data.py

 This will populate the `data` subdirectory.
+To aggregate the generated data across temperatures, run the following:

+    python aggregate_data.py

 # Running models and reproducing results